lewagon/dotfiles/00-Setup/01-Submit-your-code/README.md

 #### Final words

-* Go back to your home directory
+* Go back to your home (`~`) directory
-* Clean your terminal window
+* Destroy the tmp folder
-* Display content of `README` file that is inside `tmp` folder (you should see all the command lines you should have saved!)
+* Clear the terminal window

-That's all folks!
-Call a teacher that will review your README file.
+### Exercise 2: Let's `rake`.

-## Specs
+Move to the exercise folder with the command at the top of this page.

-### First exercise
+* Run `rake`.
+It should be all red (as you have not started coding).

-Open the `lib/wagon_start.rb` file.
-That's where you'll need to edit
+Open the `lib/wagon_start.rb` file in Sublime Text.
+That's where you'll need to edit the code.

 * Make the `wagon_start` method return `"That's how it starts"`
 * In the terminal, run `rake` and make sure if you're 100% green + have a good style.
 * Commit your changes, and push them.
-* Come back to Kitt, and refresh the page.
-You should see your solution on the right
+* Go back to Kitt, and refresh the page.
+You should see your solution on the right.

-### Second Exercise
+### Exercise 3: Once more, with feelings

 Open the `lib/buddy.rb`.
 Make sure that the method `today_my_buddys_github_nickname_is` does **return** (which is different than **puts**!) the github username of your buddy.
 If you don't have any buddy, just return your own github username.